agalcalledjen/Meowtown/README.md

 ### Server

-**NOTE: Please note that a database will be required to run the server.**
+**NOTE: Please note that a database such as Postgres will be required to run the server.**

 Commands must be run from the `server` directory: